LeBulbasaur/AntoniZaremba2IbPortfolioTSSI/README.md

 # portfolio project for school
-This is a simple project of responsive portfolio using javascript skeleton.
+This is a simple and minimalistic project of responsive portfolio using javascript skeleton.